piroor/tweet.sh/README.md

  * `-q`: command line to run for each quotation.
  * `-f`: command line to run when a user follows you.

-Handler command lines will receive a JSON of [the mention](https://dev.twitter.com/rest/reference/get/statuses/show/%3Aid) or [the event](https://dev.twitter.com/streaming/overview/messages-types#Events_event) via the standard input.
+Handler command lines will receive a JSON string of the [mention](https://dev.twitter.com/rest/reference/get/statuses/show/%3Aid) or the [event](https://dev.twitter.com/streaming/overview/messages-types#Events_event) via the standard input.

-## How to mark a tweet as a favorite?
+## How to favorite/unfavorite a tweet?

+You can mark an existing tweet as a favorited, by the `favorite` (`fav`) command.
-You must give the ID or the URL of the tweet.
+You must give the ID or the URL of the tweet to be favorited.

 ~~~
 $ ./tweet.sh favorite 0123456789